 - It can be used to evaluate teachers’ and school systems’ performance, as well as the effectiveness of different teaching practices.

-Above, we identified several benefits of “good” educational assessment, but what exactly makes assessments good?
+These are the benefits of “good” educational assessment, but what exactly makes assessments good?

-- Assessments must be based on defined objectives and outcomes.
+1. Assessments must be based on defined objectives and outcomes.
 Before assessments can be used as a valid measuring tool for knowledge and skills, the desired knowledge and skills must first be clearly articulated.

-- Assessments must be valid.
+2. Assessments must be valid.
 Validity refers to the extent to which an assessment actually measures the knowledge or skills it is supposed to, and the reason there are so many types of assessments is that there is no one type that can validly measure all kinds of learning.

 For example, while it may be possible to assess students’ knowledge of historical facts using a multiple-choice test, this would not be a valid way to evaluate their typing skills.